 You give us your yard waste and food scraps, we turn it into compost, and then give it back!
 We send your compostable material to one of several processing facilities in the region, depending on where the material was collected.

-Compost collected on Staten Island is processed at our Staten Island Compost Facility.
-Compost collected in Manhattan, Brooklyn, the Bronx, and parts of Queens is anaerobically digested at the Newtown Creek Wastewater Treatment Plant.
+Compost collected in some areas is taken to the Staten Island Compost Facility to create a natural fertilizer.
+We also send material to be anaerobically digested at facilities like the Newtown Creek Wastewater Treatment Plant to create renewable energy.
 Anaerobic digestion is the process of converting food scraps and yard waste into renewable energy (biogas) and fertilizer.

 When this organic material goes to landfill, the biogas is released directly into the air, accelerating climate change.
 Using it as a renewable fuel source is substantially better, as it offsets the use of fossil fuel-derived natural gas which contributes to climate change.